bjdixon/learn-me-a-haskell/types/notes.md

 ###Typeclasses

-If a type is part of a typeclassit implements the behavior a typeclass describes.
+If a type is part of a typeclass it implements the behavior a typeclass describes.

 **Basic typeclasses**